 What is MyH2O?

 The implementation phase of the program for most customers is complete, and customers can now enjoy the benefits.
-All customers received water meters equipped with a digital-read display.
-The meter lids are outfitted with a radio transmission unit, which sends water usage data via a secure fixed wireless network to the utility.
+All customers received water meters equipped with a digital-read display and radio transmitter.
+The meter lids hold the radio transmission unit, which sends water usage data via a secure fixed wireless network to the utility.
 This eliminates the need for crews to read water meters, resulting in reduced billing errors.

 How will this benefit me?

-Customers will be able to better understand and manage their water use to control their water costs.
-Through MyH2O, customers can receive alerts when continuous flow is measured, indicating a possible leak, one of the most common causes for a high bill.
+Through the portal, customers can receive alerts when continuous flow is measured, indicating a possible leak, one of the most common causes for a high bill.
 We encourage you to fix these leaks.
 You would be surprised at the costs added to your bill by a constantly running toilet.

 Is my privacy safe?

-Yes.
-MyH2O has the most secure technology available.
-Water use data is sent through a secure frequency.
-No personal information can be collected by the water meter.
+Yes, your privacy is safe.
+MyH2O uses the most secure technology available.
+Only water use data is sent through a secure frequency.
+No personal information is collected or transmitted by the water meter.

 Who do I call if I have questions, concerns or notice a problem?